some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-If the server loses its link on the ethernet link, it SHALL delete all the registered notifications.
+If the server loses its link on the relevant Ethernet interface, it SHALL delete all the registered notifications and close the TCP connection for those notifications as well.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_436